 - Sunday River (Maine) – Sunday River (870 acres) may be the best all-round combination of good skiing, a reasonable drive (if you live near Boston) and affordable pricing.
 Sunday River has lots of good terrain including steeps like White Heat (which scared the hell out of me when I was young) and trees.
 At about 3 1/4 hours from Boston, it is accessible.
 While no points hotels, the local options aren’t too expensive.
 Even staying ski-on/ski-off is semi-affordable.
 Not nearly as much of a night scene as Killington, but better to get to bed early to prepare for first tracks.
 Get 5 days at Sunday River with the Max Pass.

 - Killington (Vermont) – Killington (1,509 acres) is a major mountain in the east less than a 3 hour drive from Boston.
 Note that their acreage count is “boundary to boundary”, so take it with a bit of a grain of salt if you are a front country skier.
 I have certainly spent more days skiing here than any other mountain.
 It has lots of varied terrain and is known for evening options on its access road.
 While it can get fairly crowded, it isn’t too hard to strategically choose lifts and singles lines to mitigate them.
-Not really a family friendly or really friendly at all mountain, but has a good amount of terrain for those that love to ski.
-And bonus points for having recently changed their policy to officially allow skiing off piste for those that know what they are doing.
+I wouldn’t call it very family friendly (lots of separate drive-up bases, party culture, expensive for New England) and some would say that it isn’t so friendly in general (probably due to its relatively large size and more corporate style management than some area mountains), but has a good amount of terrain for those that love to ski.
+And bonus points for having somewhat recently changed their policy to officially allow skiing off piste for those that know what they are doing.
 No point hotel options on mountain and hotel and condo options are more than most of the ME and NH mountains.
 However, if you are young enough (in age or at heart), “guest” at a friend’s ski share on the couch for short money.
 Get 5 days at Killington with the Max Pass.

 - Best Western: Best Western – 20 minutes away in Rutland